opiumind/ts-notes/typescript.md

 ```
 "rootDirs": ["src/views", "generated/templates/views"]
 ```
-* Run `tsc --traceResolution` invoking the compiler to see the log
+* Run `tsc --traceResolution` invoking the compiler to see the log.
-* `tsc app.ts moduleA.ts --noResolve` instructs the compiler not to “add” any files to the compilation that were not passed on the command line
+* `tsc app.ts moduleA.ts --noResolve` instructs the compiler not to “add” any files to the compilation that were not passed on the command line.

 ## Declaration Merging

-* Is a TypeScript concept
+* Is a TypeScript concept.
-* Means that the compiler merges separate declarations declared with the same name into a single definition
+* Means that the compiler merges separate declarations declared with the same name into a single definition.
 * All create Namespace, Type and Value:
 - - Namespace: N, V
 - - Class: T, V